mcandre/rez/README.md

 # ABOUT

 rez allows developers to write build tasks in pure C/C++ code.
 This streamlines software builds.
 For example, common shell-outs to `rm` / `del`... become `std::filesystem::remove_all` in C++.
-You can drop many of these shell outs and gain faster, more reliable builds.
+As you migrate from shell scripts to native code, you are rewarded with faster, more reliable builds.

 rez is *build tool agnostic*. rez simply wraps your traditional build tool of choice.
 For example, rez tasks can invoke direct compiler commands like `gcc`, or invoke an underlying build tool like `cmake`, `make`, `./configure`, `msbuild`, etc.